Steve James (actor): Career

 He co-starred with Chuck Norris in The Delta Force (1986) and Hero and the Terror (1988).
 He also played supporting roles in the drama Mask (1985) and the sports comedy Johnny Be Good (1988).

 He played Kung Fu Joe in the 1988 spoof comedy film I'm Gonna Git You Sucka and reprised his role in the television pilot Hammer, Slammer & Slade (1990).

 In 1989, he played the lead in Sam Firsteberg's action film Riverbend.
 In it James plays a black army officer who escapes prison and ends up in small town filled with racists.
 The film had very limited theatrical release and didn't have any significant home video promotion.

 In 1990, he took the lead role in Street Hunter directed by John A. Gallagher.
 With Gallagher, they wrote the screenplay, and hoped it would launch an action series.
 James said "I was getting a little tired of being a professional Tonto", and expressed enthusiasm to take on the lead on his own.

 In 1993, he appeared in the comedy Weekend at Bernie's II.
 It was the last film to be released during his lifetime.

 Shortly before his death from cancer in December 1993, he had completed filming the 1994 feature film Bloodfist V: Human Target with Don "The Dragon" Wilson and the pilot for the TV series M.A.N.T.I.S..
 The pilot first aired on Fox just a few weeks after his death.
 He was going to audition to play Jax in the Mortal Kombat film; however, his death caused the studio to have Gregory McKinney replace him.

-Personal
+Personal life

-While filming The Delta Force in Israel in 1986, Jones met Israeli model Nava Halimi; she would later make a brief appearance as the girlfriend of James' character, Curtis Jackson, in American Ninja 2: The Confrontation.
+While filming The Delta Force in Tel Aviv in 1986, Jones met Israeli model Nava Halimi; she would later make a brief appearance as the girlfriend of James' character in American Ninja 2.
 James and Halimi married shortly after completing the movie; they had one daughter, Debbie, before divorcing.

-On December 26, 1992, James married Hawaiian actress Christine Pan at the Kahala Hilton.
+On December 26, 1992, James married actress and stuntwoman Christine Pan at the Kahala Hilton.

 Death

 On December 18, 1993, James died of pancreatic cancer in his home in Burbank, California at age 41.

-Eulogies at James' funeral service were delivered by Sidney Poitier (as his widow, Chris, was employed by Mr. Poitier), his father Hubie James, his friend John A. Gallagher and Christine Pan James.
+Eulogies at James' funeral service were delivered by Sidney Poitier (as his widow, Chris, was employed by Poitier), his father Hubie James, his friend John A. Gallagher and Christine Pan James.
 His urn resides on the mantle of his home in Burbank, California.